rdeodoo/odoo-toolbox/misc-tips/method-splitting/README.md

 # Method splitting: why less is more (personal opinion)

+_Programs must be written for people to read, and only incidentally for machines to execute._
+—Abelson & Sussman, Structure and Interpretation of Computer Programs

 TODO

 Write this in a separate wiki, and add a link here